 - Nonspendable fund balance represents amounts that cannot be spent due to legal requirements or because it is not in spendable form.
 The Foundation reports nonspendable fund balance for prepaid items. - Restricted fund balance includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-Grant funds received for rural broadband, disaster recovery, and flood mitigation projects are reported as restricted. - Unassigned/unrestricted fund balance is the residual fund balance of the general fund.
+Grant funds received for rural broadband and appropriations for disaster recovery, and flood mitigation projects are reported as restricted. - Committed fund balance represents amounts that can be used only for specific purposes as a result of constraints imposed by the Foundation's Board of Directors prior to the end of the fiscal year.
+Commitments will remain in place until the resources have been spent for the specified purpose or the Board of Directors removes or revises the limitation. - Unassigned/unrestricted fund balance is the residual fund balance of the general fund.